Bounce House Lifted Into The Air By Strong Wind, Tossed Onto Highway With Terrified Boy Still Inside

 — Fox News (@FoxNews) May 13, 2018

-The boy who was launched onto the highway from the blown away bounce house this week was taken to a nearby hospital for evaluation.
-He escaped without any serious injuries.
+The boy who was launched onto the highway from the runaway bounce house this week was taken to a nearby hospital for evaluation.
+He came out of the situation without any serious injuries.